Zacharier/zbuild/README.md

 # Build

 The Build is a simple but powerful `Makefile` generator, which generates a `Makefile` by a `BUILD` file located to the root path of project.
-In the progress of building, it can deductions a relation of dependency Between source files.
+In the progress of building, it can deductions relationships of dependency between source files.
 In addtion, it also can watch some files were updated or deleted or added and re-generate a new `Makefile`.

 NOTE: The user should executes `make` command after building is complete.